cbourke/ComputerScienceI/documents/syllabus-194.md

 emergency, but you must make every effort to get prior permission.
 Documentation may also be required.

-Homework assignments have a strict due date/time as defined by the CSE server's system clock.
+Assignments have a strict due date/time as defined by the CSE server's system clock.
 All program files must be handed in using CSE's webhandin as specified in individual assignment handouts.
 Programs that are even a few seconds past the due date/time will be considered late